MattMCyber/MattM-Cybersecurity/README.md

 # MattM-Cybersecurity
 <a href="https://www.linkedin.com/in/mattmoellercyber/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I’m a recent graduate in Cyber Operations with hands-on experience from IT internships.
+My troubleshooting skills are exceptional and I have a knack for explaining complex concepts to diverse audiences.
+I’m known for my commitment to ethical standards in cybersecurity and my readiness to obtain security clearance.
+My interest lies in blue team roles where I can contribute to proactive defense and network resilience.
+My long-term career goal is to grow into a Cyber Security Engineer or Cloud Security Engineer role.

 ## Objective
 Motivated Cyber Operations graduate seeking a blue team cybersecurity role to leverage my skills in vulnerability management and data analysis.
 Committed to continuous learning and ready to contribute to a team focused on proactive defense and network resilience.